zhiliang-lin/academic-lin/content/home/about.md

 [[education.courses]]
   course = "M.A. in Communication"
-  institution = "Jinan University" year = "2019(Expected)"
+  institution = "Jinan University" year = "2019"

 [[education.courses]]
   course = "B.A. in Journalism"
-  institution = "Southwestern University of Finance and Econometrics" year = 2015
+  institution = "Southwestern University of Finance and Economics" year = 2015

 +++